How to Prepare Your Dog for Staying Home Alone

 Give Them a Task

 As you discover how to train your dog to stay home alone, try to brainstorm ways to keep them occupied.
 Dogs are task-oriented and enjoy a fun challenge.
-Hide a toy with a treat inside, like our all-natural Elk & Venison Topper in a dog-approved area of your home.
+Hide a toy with a treat inside — like our all-natural Elk & Venison Topper — in a dog-approved area of your home.
 They'll have a blast hunting for it, digging into their treat, and chewing on their toy.
-After their adventure, they're ready to settle down and stop focusing on their separation anxiety.
+After their adventure, they’ll be ready to settle down and stop focusing on their separation anxiety.

 Leave on Some Music

 If your dog enjoys some noise and activity, leave some music on when you leave.
 A quiet house can cause boredom and loneliness, so put together the perfect playlist as you experiment with how to train your dog to stay home alone.
 Choose something relaxing and soft enough that they can sleep without being disturbed.
 If the soft music doesn't do the trick, dog videos on YouTube also entertain them while you're away on an errand or at work.

 Practice Makes Perfect

-Give your dog a chance to practice you leaving the house for long periods of time.
-Prep them for your departure and then take a short walk or do a quick errand and return in about 15-minutes.
+Give your dog a chance to get used to you leaving the house for long periods of time.
+Prep them for your departure, take a short walk or do a quick errand, and return in 15 minutes or so.
 Slowly work up to hours so that it feels like the new normal for your pup.
 They'll also learn to trust that you always come back for them, no matter how long you're gone.
 Rehearsing for the real thing is a great trick to keep in mind as you learn how to train your dog to stay home alone!

 Dog Proof Your Home

 As you look into how to make your dog comfortable being home alone, don’t overlook potential behavioral issues.
 Even if your dog is a seasoned pro at staying off of the couch and refraining from knocking things down, leaving them alone is a game-changer.
-You don't know if they'll experience boredom or anxiety and may need some help to stay out of trouble.
+You don't know if they'll experience boredom or anxiety, and they may need some help to stay out of trouble.
 Dog proof your home with pet gates while still leaving plenty of room to roam.

-Reaching for our Stop the Chew spray can also alleviate compulsive chewing on furniture and baseboards.
+Reaching for our STOP The Chew Bitter Spray Deterrent can also alleviate compulsive chewing on furniture and baseboards.
 The alcohol-free formula contains natural bitters to naturally distract them from destructive chewing.
 While you research how to train your dog to stay home alone, take steps to encourage good behavior, so you don’t have to worry about what your pup is up to while you’re gone.

 Invest in a Dog Walker